Giftscop 1.2 Update Guide

 Draw Mode

-In previous versions of Giftscop, Draw Mode was only useable in the same room where it was used in Petscop 15, did not use the nifty code for activation, and functioned rather inconsistently.
+In previous versions of Giftscop, Draw Mode was only useable in the same room where it was used in Petscop 15, did not use the "nifty" code for activation, and functioned rather inconsistently.

 Movement and Collision